felixlopz/hubrise-test-task/content/apps/zelty/en/overview.md

 layout: documentation
 meta:
   title: Zelty - Overview & HubRise Integration
-  description: Connect Zelty with the apps you use everyday: food ordering platforms, mobile ordering apps, ordering websites, marketing solutions, and more.
+  description: 'Connect Zelty to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more.'
 gallery:
   - 002-zelty-epos-interface.png